OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 Reading the first paragraphs of that document (details on the various data types can be skipped) is strongly encouraged for a better understanding of the rest of this RFC.

-This interface is a set of 2 C structures:
+This interface consists of a set of 2 C structures:

-- ArrowSchema: describe a set of fields (name, type, metadata).
-The list of Arrow data types and cover well OGR data types.
+- ArrowSchema: describes a set of fields (name, type, metadata).
+The list of Arrow data types have good coverage of OGR data types.

 - ArrowArray: captures a set of values for a specific column/field in a subset of features.
 This is the equivalent of a